courselabs/kubernetes/labs/ingress/README.md

 Two parts to this lab.
 First we want to take the configurable web app and publish it through the ingress controller.

-The app spec is already in place to get you started:
+The app spec is already in place to get you started, your job is to build and deploy the Ingress routing:

 ```
 kubectl apply -f labs/ingress/specs/configurable